 Ectopic pregnancy occurs when the embryo implants outside of the uterus, typically in one of the fallopian tubes.
-It can cause severe bleeding and even death if left untreated.
-Learn more about ectopic pregnancies in this article.
+While an ectopic pregnancy cannot become a viable pregnancy, if left untreated, it can cause severe bleeding, infection and even death of the mother.

 Of all the causes of ectopic pregnancies, infertility drugs account for a large percentage.
 The most common drug that causes an egg to become fertilized outside the uterus is Clomid (also known as clomiphene citrate).
 It works by causing your body to increase estrogen levels and tricking your brain into thinking you’re pregnant so it can release eggs.
 If this happens early enough in pregnancy, before implantation occurs, embryos will attach themselves outside of the uterus.
 In fact, up until recently, 50 percent or more women who were prescribed fertility drugs became pregnant with what’s called “a heterotopic” pregnancy, where one embryo implants inside the uterus, and another attaches itself somewhere else.

 The next most common cause of ectopic pregnancy is pelvic inflammatory disease (PID), which affects more than 1 million women in the United States each year.
 The presence of, or a history of PID can result in scar tissue formation that hinders the movement of the egg through the fallopian tube.